djgrant/jetpack-postgres/README.md

 ### Simplifying task machines

-This is easier to read but it's still code that we'll end up writing for every task.
+The example is now easier to read but there's still boilerplate we'll end up writing for every task.

 Instead, we can use `createTaskMachine`, which has standard task transitions set by default.